brieck1442/NostromoCorporation-Enterprise-AD-Lab/README.md

 ##Ticketing System
 --

 //Used XAMPP, Apache, and MYSQL to get this web server running.
 Took quite a bit of troubleshooting but was happy when it was done.
 This is where the client will open a ticket.
+Users can successfully make tickets and categorize themselves, tickets automatically pop up in service email and email you activated upon installation.
 <img width="1903" height="1079" alt="open a ticket" src="https://github.com/user-attachments/assets/fd66338b-c441-4eca-ade0-ba37a5775cc6" />
 <img width="1647" height="942" alt="Screenshot 2026-05-25 182614" src="https://github.com/user-attachments/assets/f82a78db-e325-4a6d-93a5-cb99231eaad4" />